isomerpages/moh-bioethics/_bioethics-resource/Bioethics Corner.md

 ![](/images/Bioethics%20Corner/NLB%20Bioethics%20Corner/_P8A1067.jpg)
-*Figure 1: NLB’s Chief Executive Officer, Mr Ng Cher Pong (left), and BAC’s Chair, Emeritus Prof Lee Eng Hin (right), at the launch of the Bioethics Corner [Photo Credit: The National Library Board]*
+*Figure 1: NLB’s Chief Executive Officer, Mr Ng Cher Pong (left), and BAC’s Chair, Emeritus Prof Lee Eng Hin (right), at the official launch of the Bioethics Corner [Photo Credit: The National Library Board]*

 The ‘Bioethics Corner’, located at level 7 of the National Library Building is open to the public for access to bioethics publications.
 Digital collections are also available on NLB’s Overdrive platform to enhance public access to bioethics resources.